 - Property Damage.
 Many property damages issues arise on personal injury auto cases.
 Your attorney can assist you with reimbursement of your collision deductible.
 He can arrange direct billing on a rental car rental car, or he can get you reimbursement for your rental expenses.
 He can also assist in getting you adequate compensation for your total loss.
 Full-service personal injury attorneys will provide you with these property damages services free of charge.

 - Premises liability cases.
 Generally, these claims are denied even in good liability situations.
-Some premises liability policies contain med pay coverage which can be used to pay your medical expenses.
+Some policies contain med pay coverage which can be used to pay your medical expenses.
 Premises liability claims are not easy.
 Protracted litigation is usually necessary to resolve them.
 Medical providers are less likely to take these provide services on a lien basis on a premises case, so get an attorney involved immediately.
 If he can find you premises med pay coverage for you, this may be worth more to you than his contingency fee.

 Personal Injury Lawyers, such as the lawyers at Cap & Kudler, have experience dealing with these issues and know how to deal with them in order to maximize their clients’ results.
 You should, at the very least, consult with an attorney before settling your case against an insurance carrier who, no matter what they say, have their own pockets’ in mind when settling cases.
 Call us today at (866) 412-7166 or submit an online form to schedule your free consultation.